Mic92/nix-fast-build/README.md

 replaces `nom` with a streamlined status reporter, which updates only when there's a change in the number of pending builds, uploads, or downloads.

+## Avoiding Redundant Package Downloads

+By default, `nix build` will download pre-built packages, leading to needless downloads even when there are no changes to any package.
+This can be especially burdensome for CI environments without a persistent Nix store, such as GitHub Actions.

+To optimize this, use the `--skip-cached` flag with `nix-fast-build`.
+This ensures that only those packages missing from the binary caches will be built.

 ## Reference

 ```console